Aparna024/Team-24/README.md

 - Deploying the model

 ## Datasets
- Datasets of all the diseases are taken from kaggle
+ Datasets for all the diseases are taken from kaggle